hidekatsu-izuno/vue-history-state/README.md

 Sets the maximum length of hisotries that can hold data.

-When this option is not set, it is unlimited.
+When this option is not set, it depends on a max history length of a browser.

-*Default:* undefined (unlimited)
+*Default:* undefined

 #### overrideDefaultScrollBehavior